 Hostpapa then sent me a list of technical tips to “correct the problems” that were causing my “excessive server usage.”
 I had to spend many hours researching to figure out how to implement them.
 I finally managed to implement them all — and it made absolutely no difference.
 Hostpapa shut my website down again.

 Hostpapa then admitted to me that it was often the case that implementing their technical tips did not actually solve the problems.
-The real problem, their staff explained, was that WordPress has become so popular that it’s now a frequent target of hackers and malicious web-bots.
-These hackers and web-bots were overloading my website.
-And even running WordPress firewalls and plugins like “Stop Bad Bots” doesn’t help a lot — they help secure your site, to be sure, but they do not actually block the bad traffic from ever arriving.
-Bad traffic can only be blocked at the server level, by the web hosting provider.
+The “real” problem, their staff explained, was that WordPress has become so popular that it’s now a frequent target of hackers and malicious web-bots.
+These hackers and web-bots were overloading my website, they claimed.
+And even running WordPress firewalls and plugins like “Stop Bad Bots” might not help much, Hostpapa staff said, because they do not actually block the bad traffic from ever arriving.

 I repeatedly asked to be allowed to talk to a supervisor or manager at Hostpapa, but my requests were refused.